fscorrupt/awesome-stars/README.md

 ## HTML

+- [TRaSH-/Guides](https://github.com/TRaSH-/Guides) - Here you will find Guides mainly for Sonarr/Radarr/Bazarr and everything related to it.
 - [geek-cookbook/geek-cookbook](https://github.com/geek-cookbook/geek-cookbook) - The "Geek's Cookbook" is a collection of guides for establishing your own highly-available "private cloud" and using it to run self-hosted services such as GitLab, Plex, NextCloud, etc.
 - [simplyzee/kube-rclone](https://github.com/simplyzee/kube-rclone) - kube-rclone is a rclone mount solution for Kubernetes
 - [KelvinTegelaar/CIPP](https://github.com/KelvinTegelaar/CIPP) - CIPP is a M365 multitenant management solution